 Space Heaters Can Injure

-According to the National Fire Protection Association, heating equipment was involved in approximately 57,100 reported homes fires in the United States in 2010.
-These fires caused 490 deaths, 1,540 injuries and $1.1 in direct property damage.
+According to the National Fire Protection Association, heating equipment was involved in approximately 57,100 reported home fires in the United States in 2010.
+These fires caused 490 deaths, 1,540 injuries and $1.1 billion in direct property damage.

 - 16% of reported home fires

 - 10% of home fire injuries

 - 16% of direct property damage from home fires